The Transformers: The Movie poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Unicron devours a planet, establishing the cosmic threat.
 Meanwhile, the Autobots control Cybertron and Earth bases in an ongoing but stable war with Decepticons..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 9 minutes when Megatron and the Decepticons ambush and slaughter the Autobot shuttle crew, then use it to infiltrate Autobot City on Earth, launching a devastating surprise attack..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.